 If you go the online route (like the overwhelming majority of our readers), Ritani has a great return policy.
 All the major companies offer full return policies.
 Like James Allen (Blue Nile does not offer this), Ritani will also pay for the return shipping.
 You just notify Ritani and they will schedule a pickup for you at home.
 You just slap the return label on and return.

 While store visits and return policies are nice for peace of mind, the reality is that less than one percent of readers who contact us end up returning what they buy.
 So the minor differences in return policies don’t really come in to play that much.

-Take, for example, their cheapest solitaire selection.
-It is pretty similar to this solitaire from James Allen, or this ring from Blue Nile.
-Not only are the settings from James Allen and Blue Nile cheaper, but they also have more to chose from in the under $300 range (Ritani has just that one, while the others have several settings to choose from).
+Take, for example, Ritani’s cheapest engagement ring selection.
+Blue Nile’s cheapest setting is 25% less expensive.
+Not only are the settings from Blue Nile cheaper, they also have more to choose from in the under $400 range (Ritani has just that one, while Blue Nile has 9).

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.

 DISCLAIMER: We don't use your email for marketing.
 Period.

 A diamonds' price is determined primarily by the 4 Cs of the diamond.
 On the wholesale level, diamond prices are first based on a diamond shape and s

 When purchasing a diamond engagement ring, it’s important to find the right retailer to purchase it from.
 Some retailers excel at niche products li

 A wide range of 1 carat diamonds exist both in online markets and local diamond jewelry stores.
 Not only are there significant differences in beauty